erfg12/GB_EQ/readme.md

 # About GB EQ
 A fun project to re-create EverQuest elements in a new GameBoy game.
 Built specifically with [GB Studio 2.0.0 Beta 4](https://www.gbstudio.dev/).
 I personally have NO artistic talent, so drawing sprites is a huge problem.
 I mostly convert the models into images, then to the GameBoy's color palette.
+Same with the music and sound.
+They are very restricted to the instruments and sounds allowed on the plateform.
+I used MuseScore with the [EverQuest Midi Project](https://sites.google.com/site/everquestmidiproject/everquest-midi-files) along with other software.
+Instructions are below for all of the steps I used to create the assets.

 ## Using PhotoShop to Convert Images to GB Color Palette
 1) Open the image in Photoshop.
 Click Image > Mode > Index > Load Swatch > `gb-studio-photoshop no-transparent.aco` (It's the GB Studio colors without the transparent color).